Toloka/docs/en/guide/faq/pool-setup.md

 {% cut "Is there a cross-check feature for tasks?" %}

 You can use overlap to let multiple Tolokers do the same task.
 The overlap value is set up in the [pool settings](../concepts/pool-edit.md).

 {% endcut %}

-{% cut "Why is the maximum number of submitted assignments in the progress bar less than the total number of uploaded tasks?" %}

-The progress bar shows the number of task suites including the overlap.
-If the overlap is greater than one, the number of task suites is different from the total number of tasks.

-{% endcut %}